EDUCBA Logo

 Conclusion

 The wholesale price index, also known as WPI, is an important measure provided by the World Development Indicators.
 Businesses use it to compare their prices against industry standards to stay competitive.
 A low index value means one needs to lower or increase their costs if it’s high.
-Most countries calculate this index every month, covering over a million items across industries.
+Most countries calculate this index monthly, covering over a million items across industries.
 In addition, they track wholesale changes over time as well as total commodity value changes.

 Q1.
 What is Wholesale Price Index?